Your First RV Trip with Your Dogs : What We Learned (and What We’d Do Differently)

 A little preparation goes a long way toward a smooth travel day.

-• Pack any medications or supplements they take regularly.
+• Pack medications and supplements

 Pack a “Dog Go Bag”